cloudberrydb/cloudberrydb/readmes/README.Linux.md

     source /usr/local/cloudberrydb/greenplum_path.sh
     ```

-5. Start the demo cluster.
+4. Start the demo cluster.

+    - For CentOS:

         ```bash
         scl enable devtoolset-10 bash
         source /opt/rh/devtoolset-10/enable
         make create-demo-cluster
         ```

+    - For Ubuntu, Rocky, and RHEL:

+        ```bash
+        make create-demo-cluster
+        ```

-6. Prepare the test by running the following command.
+5. Prepare the test by running the following command.
 This command will configure the port and environment variables for the test.

     Environment variables such as `PGPORT` and `MASTER_DATA_DIRECTORY` will be configured, which are the default port and the data directory of the master node.